sal55/langs/Modules2021/readme.md

 ### Modules III (mid 2010s?)

-* I now had a whole-program compiler: all source modules were compiled at the same time to provide initially ASM, then direct EXE
+* I now had a whole-program compiler: all source modules were compiled at the same time to initially ASM, then directly EXE or DLL
 * A program was compiled by submitting the lead module.
 It would follow its imports to locate all other modules
 * It still had **import**
 * I introduced **importpath** to give some info about where to look for modules (this just added an extra search path)